Yash-Khandal/TestNg-Practice/README.md

 # TestNg-Practice

-Selenium Notes is in Latex form so got latex editor and you can see the notes.
+Selenium Notes is in Latex form so go to latex editor and you can see the notes.